 Accident in West Sussex village sparks emergency response - 'van on its side'

-There has been an incident at a West Sussex village on Thursday, July 31.

-Reports have come in that there has been an accident on Summerseat Lane in Felpham.
+Reports have came in of an an accident on Summerley Lane in Felpham.

-A bystander has said that a ‘a van is on it’s side.
-Police, fire and ambulance services are in attendance now.’
+A bystander had said that a ‘a van is on it’s side.
+Police, fire and ambulance services are in attendance.’

 Comment Guidelines